Achievable logoAchievable logo

 f′′(x)=2

-A very important application of the 2nd derivative will be covered in later sections, but for now let’s find the 2nd derivative of a curve that requires implicit differentiation.
+A major application of the second derivative comes later.
+For now, let’s find the second derivative of a curve using implicit differentiation.

 x2+y2=25